eddie-energy/architecture/arc42/05-building-block-view/data-models/data-model-meter-data-portal/country-data-models/data-model-france/data-model-france.md

 title: France
 ---

-For France we use the exising ENEDIS exchange format, which is non-CIM.
+For France we use the existing ENEDIS exchange format, which is non-CIM.
 This is shown below.

 <div align="center">
 <img src="./figures/FR connector for transfer data.png">
 </div>

-The ENEDIS exchange format is then mapped to the CIM compliant model which is shown below.
+The ENEDIS exchange format is then mapped to the CIM-compliant model which is shown below.

 <div align="center">
 <img src="./figures/VHD Assembly Extended.png">